You’ve may have heard about it Grant Management.

 - How to Create a Financial Management Manual From Scratch

-I’ve included all the things I’d put in my federal grant documentation if I was starting all over to re-invent the wheel from scratch. 🙂
+I’ve included everything I’d put in my federal grant documentation if I were starting to reinvent the wheel from scratch 🙂

 Thank you Lucy for constantly sharing your rich worth of knowledge to support the growing youngsters in the profession.
 Will like to participate in your capacity building sessions.